In these times, from every quarter we hear the ranting of the selfish,

 him?
 If he made an agreement with you would you stall, deceive and pull

 every dirty trick in the book to avoid keeping your agreement?
 He would

-probably reply, "of course not!
+probably reply, "Of course not!
 What kind of person do you think

 Your next question goes to the heart of rights and duties.
-You should
+You should ask,

-of the problem to answer, "Because corporations are greedy, blood-sucking
+problem to answer, "Because corporations are greedy, blood-sucking

 groups who de-humanize themselves in favor of a "good quarterly report."